GreedyGrung/GreedyLogger/README.md

 - [Logging to files](#logging-to-files)

 ## Installation
-You can download latest unity package file from [Releases Page](https://github.com/GreedyGrung/GreedyLogger/releases)
+You can download latest unity package file from [Releases Page](https://github.com/GreedyGrung/GreedyLogger/releases).
+Import the package into your Unity project.

 ## Getting started
 Go to Tools menu and select 'GreedyLogger'->'Instantiate GreedyLoggerInitializer' to instantiate initializer in your current scene.
 This game object is required for GreedyLogger to work.
 Make sure you place this object into the **first** scene that will be opened in your game.